 What’s it like to work here

 The City Ground is compact by Premier League standards, but demand is intense: Forest’s return to top-flight football turned the ground back into a consistently sold-out venue.
-The Trent-side location also means staff can often combine football shifts with nearby event work around Trent Bridge and central Nottingham.
+Sodexo Live! recruits permanent and casual staff across concourses, lounges and events, and the Trent-side location means workers can often combine football shifts with nearby event work around Trent Bridge and central Nottingham.

 The club has long-term ambitions to expand and modernise the stadium, which would likely add more premium hospitality and event-day service roles over time.